-5.4.4 Lengthy payment periods are common but may be unfair
+5.4.4.
+Lengthy payment periods are common but may be unfair

-The ACCC considers that lengthy payment periods, which are widely used in grape supply agreements, may be unfair contract terms.
+The ACCC considers that lengthy payment periods, which are widely used in grape supply agreements, may be unfair under the UCT law.

 The SA Wine Grapes Industry Act 1991 (WGI Act) allows the SA Minister for Agriculture, Food and Fisheries to set out timeframes for payment for SA grapes by winemakers.
-In 2004 the Minister set out the timeframes shown in figure 5.1.186 The same timeframes have since been inserted as minimum terms into the Code (see chapter 7), which has led some winemakers to adopt them outside of SA.187
+In 2004 the Minister set out the timeframes shown in figure 5.1.185 The same timeframes have since been inserted into the Code (see chapter 7), which has led some winemakers to adopt them outside of SA.186

-Figure 5.1: Payment terms under the SA Wine Grapes Industry Act 1991
+Figure 5.1 Payment terms under the SA Wine Grapes Industry Act 1991

-For grapes delivered First payment Second payment Third payment Before 1 April 1/3 by the end of the month following the month of delivery 1⁄3 by 30 June 1⁄3 by 30 September 1 April to 1 May 1⁄3 by 31 May 1⁄3 by 30 June 1⁄3 by 30 September After 1 May 1⁄3 by 30 June 1⁄3 by 30 September
+For grapes delivered First payment Second payment Third payment Before 1 April 1⁄3 by the end of the month following the month of delivery 1⁄3 by 30 June 1⁄3 by 30 September 1 April to 1 May 1⁄3 by 31 May 1⁄3 by 30 June 1⁄3 by 30 September After 1 May 3⁄3 by 30 June 1⁄3 by 30 September

-The WGI Act enables growers to obtain interest from winemakers for late payments.188 The WGI Act also makes it an offence for a winemaker to accept delivery of grapes without having made full payment for all grapes acquired from SA growers in the previous year.189
+The WGI Act enables growers to obtain interest from winemakers for late payments.187 The WGI Act also makes it an offence for a winemaker to accept delivery of grapes without having made full payment for all grapes acquired from SA growers in the previous year.188

-These payment terms appear to have been intended to form the absolute minimum requirements for supply agreements in SA.
-However, winemakers appear to have generally adopted these payment terms as the industry standard.
+The above payment terms appear to have been intended to form the absolute minimum requirements for supply agreements.
+However, oversupply of grapes and the consequent softening of competition has instead allowed winemakers to adopt these payment terms as the industry standard.

 Some winemakers have told the ACCC that the rationale for lengthy payment periods is that wine will not be sold for some time after delivery of grapes.
 However, growers argue that modern winemaking techniques mean many wines do not need to be aged for as long as they previously did.
-For example, many white wines are bottled and ready for consumption by the consumer within a few months of harvest.
+For example, many white wines are ready for consumption within a few months of harvest.